-Mark your calendars: LSC’s virtual science communication colloquium will bring acclaimed speakers from near and far.
+Mark your calendars: LSC’s virtual science communication colloquium is bringing acclaimed speakers from near and far.
 Attendees of the colloquium are hearing from experts in science communication, science and technology studies, science policy, and new information technologies, among other interesting areas.

-The colloquium will take place each Wednesday from 12:05 to 1 p.m.
+The colloquium is taking place each Wednesday from 12:05 to 1 p.m.
 CST via Zoom.
 This semester the colloquium is being led by LSC director of academic programs Dietram A. Scheufele.
 Check out the list of speakers below.
 A recording of the presentation is made publicly available following the individual talks.
 Check back here for links to the talks and follow @UW_LSC or #uwlsc700 on Twitter for tweets from the talks.

 Week 1, 01/27: – Introduction –

 Week 2, 02/03: Nan Li, Assistant Professor in the Department of Life Sciences Communication, University of Wisconsin-Madison, “Science Visualizations, Emotions, and Risk Perception of COVID-19”

 Week 3, 02/10: Ann Merchant, Deputy Executive Director – Office of Communications, Creative Engagement Programs: The Science & Entertainment Exchange / LabX, National Academies of Science, Engineering, and Medicine, “Science Goes Hollywood: An Introduction to The Science & Entertainment Exchange, a Program of The National Academies of Sciences”